bryce-mcmath/traderu/README.md

 [![code coverage](https://img.shields.io/codecov/c/github/bryce-mcmath/traderu/master.svg)](https://codecov.io/gh/bryce-mcmath/traderu/)
 [![code style: prettier](https://img.shields.io/badge/code_style-prettier-ff69b4.svg)](https://github.com/prettier/prettier)

 TraderU is a responsive fullstack application made to simulate stock and cryptocurrency trading.
-It uses multiple publicly available stock and cryptocurrency APIs.
+It uses various publicly available APIs to do so.

 To learn more and see it in action, read further.
 Or visit it [live](https://traderu.io)